-After visiting the Mosque and the old streets of this charming quarter, I move to another exciting neighbourhood: Little India.
+After visiting the Mosque and the old streets of this charming quarter, we move to another exciting neighbourhood: Little India.

-It takes around 20 minutes to walk passing through Arab Street and Upper Well Road.
+It takes around 20 minutes to walk to Little India passing through Arab Street and Upper Well Road.
 This quarter is the centre for the large Indian community and, with its gaily painted shophouses that are an icon of the city, the most colourful and attractive places to visit in Singapore.

 Along the roadside and its alleys (don’t miss Kerbau road), you’ll find traditional Indian shops selling spices, incense, oils, flowers, clothes and fabrics, small restaurant with delightful Indian cuisine, stalls selling typical Indian street food like roti prata flatbread, Uppuma porridge, and Dosai rice pancake.

 Here, along Bukit Tima Road, you’ll also find the Tekka Centre, Singapore’s largest indoor ‘wet’ market, selling an incredible array of produce and hard-to-find ingredients.
 Little India also boasts three significant Hindu Temple: Srinivasa Perumal, built in 1855 and dedicated to Vishnu, Sri Veeramakaliamman constructed in 1881 and dedicated to the ferocious Goddes Kali, and Sri Vadapathira Kaliamman.